Queen Sonja of Norway: Personal life

-In June 1959 she first met Crown Prince Harald (the future King Harald V) at a party hosted by Johan H. Stenersen.
-Later in August the Crown Prince invited her to his graduation ball, where they were photographed together for the first time.
-They dated for nine years, although their relationship had been kept secret because she was a commoner.
-The Crown Prince made it clear to his father, King Olav V, that he would remain unmarried for life unless he could marry her.
+In June 1959, Haraldsen first met Crown Prince Harald (the future King Harald V) at a party hosted by Johan H. Stenersen.
+Later that August, Harald invited her to his graduation ball, where they were photographed together for the first time.
+They dated for nine years, although their relationship was kept secret because she was a commoner.
+Harald made it clear to his father, King Olav V, that he would remain unmarried for life unless he could marry her.
 This would in effect have put an end to the rule of his family, and likely to the monarchy in Norway, as Harald was the sole heir to the throne.
-Faced with having to choose one of his relatives from the Danish royal family, the Dukes of Schleswig-Holstein or even the Grand Dukes of Oldenburg as his new heir in place of his son, Olav V consulted the government for advice; as a result, Sonja became engaged to Crown Prince Harald on 19 March 1968.
-The couple married on 29 August 1968, at Oslo Cathedral.
+Faced with having to choose one of his relatives from the Danish royal family, the Dukes of Schleswig-Holstein, or even the Grand Dukes of Oldenburg as his new heir in place of his son, Olav consulted the government for advice; as a result, Haraldsen became engaged to Harald on 19 March 1968.
+The couple married later that year, on 29 August at Oslo Cathedral.
 She thus acquired the style of Royal Highness and the title of Crown Princess of Norway.
+They have two children, Märtha Louise (born 1971) and Haakon VIII (born 1973).
+Harald died on 28 August 2026, aged 89.